Basic security setup for startups

 Post live security

-I omit the question of security hardening and legal requirements because they’re highly specific to industry and country and pass to the post-production ideas.
+I omit the question of security hardening and legal requirements because they’re highly specific to industry and country and pass on to post-production ideas.

 Our product is observed and defended, and it’s time for proactive deeds:

-- Deploy SOAR system to offload security team
+- Deploy SOAR system to offload the security team

 - Establish End-to-End encryption